-Figure 1.
-Net investments and returns resulting from the low-carbon scenario.
+Figure 9.
+Net investments and returns resulting from the low-carbon scenario, with health costs associated with outdoor air quality and the social cost of carbon (SCC)30 included.

-Implementing the low-carbon scenario will also generate job growth in Clackamas County.
+Implementing the low-carbon scenario will also generate job growth in Clackamas County (Figure 10, below).
 More than 36,000 person-years of employment between 2023 and 2050 are estimated to be created through implementation of the scenario.
 This is equal to 1,300 full-time equivalent jobs above the jobs that would be created in the business-as-planned scenario.